AntonyVasilev/demand_forecast/README.md

 # Demand forecast
-## The aim of this project is to build a forecasting model
+## The aim of this project is building a forecasting model

-Steck: python, numpy, pandas, scikit-learn, SQL, ClickHouse
+Stack: python, numpy, pandas, scikit-learn, SQL, ClickHouse